Ziptility/RxDBDotNet/CONTRIBUTING.md

 1. Push your changes to your fork on GitHub.
 2. Create a pull request from your fork to the main RxDBDotNet repository.
+3. Provide a clear title for your pull request that follows the [Conventional Commits](https://www.conventionalcommits.org/) syntax.
-3. Provide a clear description of the changes in your pull request.
+4. Provide a clear description of the changes in your pull request.
-4. Link any relevant issues in the pull request description.
+5. Link any relevant issues in the pull request description.
-5. Be prepared to address feedback and make additional changes if requested.
+6. Be prepared to address feedback and make additional changes if requested.

+Note: We use squash merges for all pull requests.
+The pull request title will be used as the commit message in the main branch, so it's crucial that it follows the Conventional Commits syntax.

+## Pull Request Titles

+We follow the [Conventional Commits](https://www.conventionalcommits.org/) specification for our pull request titles.
+This leads to more readable messages that are easy to follow when looking through the project history.

 ## Coding Standards